kylecho/web-fundamentals/database/readme.md

 ### ACID

-* A: Atomic - indivisible - the transaction completely happens or not at all - all or nothing
+* **A** : Atomic - indivisible - the transaction completely happens or not at all - all or nothing
-* C: Consistent - any transaction must take the database from one valid state to another valid state based on the rules
+* **C** : Consistent - any transaction must take the database from one valid state to another valid state based on the rules
-* I: Isolated - locked for the moment when transaction is processing
+* **I** : Isolated - locked for the moment when transaction is processing
-* D: Durable - robust - once transaction is successful, it will be successful
+* **D** : Durable - robust - once transaction is successful, it will be successful

 ACID principal is featured in all Relational Database Systems.